ropensci-archive/rhindawi/README.md

 You do not need an API key, or other authentication.

-`rhindwai` is part of the rOpenSci project, visit http://ropensci.org to learn more.
+`rhindawi` is part of the rOpenSci project, visit http://ropensci.org to learn more.